- Class 30

 The objective of this module is to enable students to learn:

 Students learn the:

-the related areas of mathematics to calculate and analyze relative frequency of events, measures of central tendencies and measures of dispresions.
+the related areas of mathematics to calculate and analyze relative frequency of events, measures of central tendencies and measures of dispersions.

-Students undertake this module in the third semester after having completed and acquired the the mathematical skills, from previosu modules, to successful complete this module.
+Students undertake this module in the third semester after having completed and acquired the mathematical skills, from previous modules, to successfully complete this module.

 It is important for students to take this module because probability and statistics are essential in the modern world, which is full of statistical information and interpretation.
 The knowledge students acquire in this module can be used in solving engineering problems and thus contributes to the overall skillset for their future employment as software and system engineers.
 This module will expose students to a particular experience when dealing with statistical problems and probability issues in a practical way, both individually and in teams.